arcaus/Snake-Game-PyOpenGL/README.md

 - The objective is to eat the food (represented by squares blocks and circles) to grow longer.
 - Avoid colliding with your own body, as it will result in game over.

 Enjoy the classic Snake Game experience brought to you through the power of OpenGL!
+GG !
+Enjoy the OG game!!

 ## License